gdusbabek/jardig/README.md

 # Jardig

-I wrote jardig some time in 2004 to help me find the locations of some runtime dependencies in an application I was working on.
+I wrote jardig some time in 2004 to help me find the locations of some runtime class dependencies in an application I was working on.
+It scans through directories, jars and zips looking for the class you specify.

 ### Building